 Don't Miss your Flight: Baggage Cut Off Times

-However, despite the inconvenience, hundreds of thousands of passengers fly every day.
 Airport check in time depends on many factors including the airline on which you are traveling, the destination and the airport from which you are departing.
-You need to arrive at the airport before the time of your flight for the check-in process.
+At larger airports such as Atlanta ATL or Miami MIA, you'll need to arrive at the airport 2-3 hours before the time of your flight for the check-in process, whereas at smaller airports like San Jose or Fort Lauderdale FLL you might have less time to walk from parking or curbside to your gate.

 All the flights require the luggage to be checked in hours before departure otherwise the airlines do not accept your luggage.